stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 Once the creation wizard is completed, you will be able to download the agent to deploy on the network with the AD / LDAP server.

-After the agent is deployed and started, you can monitor its status directly from the Stormpath Administrator Console in the Agents tab.
+After the agent is deployed and started, the agent will reports its status and it can be monitored directly from the Stormpath Administrator Console in the Agents tab.

-***
-Any troubleshooting information we can put here?
-How long does this usually take to sync?
-Any firewall considerations?
-***

 ##  Authentication Considerations for Multiple Active Directory / LDAP Configurations